Bring in 'da Noise, Bring in 'da Funk: Response

-The New York Times review said that "Mr. Glover has found choreographic equivalents for the black experience in the days of plantations, urban industrialization, the Harlem Renaissance and latter-day race riots...This sense of flaming individuality is finally what the evening is about: not just the collective history of a race but the diverse and specific forms of expression that one tradition embraces."
+In his interview for The New York Times, Ben Brantley wrote: "Mr. Glover has found choreographic equivalents for the black experience in the days of plantations, urban industrialization, the Harlem Renaissance and latter-day race riots...This sense of flaming individuality is finally what the evening is about: not just the collective history of a race but the diverse and specific forms of expression that one tradition embraces."

-The show is "an explosive and bravely literal-minded chronicle of the genre's history from slavery to the present.
+The review in Entertainment Weekly said that the show is "an explosive and bravely literal-minded chronicle of the genre's history from slavery to the present.
 The music is beautiful and the dancing exuberant, but Funk is serious business, with vicious, funny send-ups of Uncle Tomism in Hollywood."